grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 # Extend the Grafana UI with links

 Use the Plugin extensions API with your Grafana App plugins to add links to the Grafana UI.
-Doing so allows you to direct users to your plugins pages from various "placements" within the Grafana application.
+Doing so allows you to direct users to your plugins pages from various "extension points" within the Grafana application.

 For a plugin to successfully register links it must: